Brian-FullStack/CI_MS1_ICE/README.md

 - I think this page would benifit from adding a place where people can leave reviews about the climbing gym.
 - I think adding a promotional video of the climbing gym would give users a great idea of what exactly this climbing gym is like.

-## Technologies Used
+## Languages, Frameworks and Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
+___

 - [HTML](https://html.com/html5/) is used for adding all the copy and images to each page as well as creating forms and lists.

 - [CSS](https://www.w3schools.com/Css/) is used throughout this project to style the overall website.

+___

-- [Bootstrap](https://getbootstrap.com/) came in very usefull when making the site responsive across a range of devices as well as a source of information.
+- [Bootstrap 4](https://getbootstrap.com/) came in very usefull when making the site responsive across a range of devices as well as a source of information.

-- [Coolers](https://coolors.co/) is wehere I fould the colour pallet used throughtput this site.
+- [Coolers](https://coolors.co/) is wehere I fould the colour pallet used throughtout this site.

+- [Font Awsome]() was used for adding Icons such as social icons, map pin, clock and download icon.

+- [Unsplash]()was where I got of the images on this site license free.

+- [GitHub]() is used as a remote repository for the projects source code.

+- [Git]() was used to commit and push the code to GitHub.

+- [Visual Studio Code]() is the IDE i used for writing the code for this project.

+- [Google Maps]() was used for embeding the map in the come find us section.

+- [Balsamiq]() was used for creating wireframes for all pages.

+- [Image Resizer](https://imageresizer.com/) is where I reduced the size of the images inorder to reduce the loadtime of each page.
 ## Validations

 ## Testing